csbg/BioinformaticsPracticals1/python3.md

 f.write("Second line\n")
 ```

 If we wish to write a collection of strings (e.g., a list of strings), the method `writelines()` allows us to do so.
 Attention: Python will write the list elements one after each other to the file, without inserting a new line character.
-Thus, if the list elements represent individual lines, we have to add the line end manually:
+Thus, if the list elements represent individual lines, we have to add an explicit newline character to the list elements:

 ```python
 lines = ["three\n", "four\n", "five\n"]